Age: 6 weeks to 18 months

 Meeting The Needs of The Parents

 We try our level best to meet the special needs of the parents because we understand that every parent has certain views about the different aspects of child care, and what is most beneficial to their child.
-Feel free to communicate your views and needs, and we will incorporate as many as possible to produce a mutually beneficial partnership.
 In addition, we can make scheduling arrangements with any working mothers who wish to breast feed their baby during the day.
-However, please remember, we provide group care and we do have certain limits.
 Trillium has devised a very unique concept of step scheduling by which we provide a one to four teacher-child ratio.

 Activities for Infants